Environment

 Its scope 2 emissions are, for example, reported using the market based method which makes the figures smaller than they actually are.
 The trend in those emissions is worrying, says the Guardian which calculated that Amazon’s actual scope 2 emissions are 1.2 times higher than that claimed by the company.

 Amazon Web Services (AWS), Amazon’s market leading cloud computing arm, currently owns about a third of the entire cloud market.
-In 2018 WikiLeaks revealed the location of over 100 AWS data centres around the world.
-Over fifty were in the US and several in known tax havens, such as Luxembourg, Singapore and most famously, Ireland.
+In 2018, WikiLeaks disclosed the locations of more than 100 AWS data centres around the world.
+Over fifty were in the US and several in known tax havens, such as Luxembourg, Singapore and most famously, Ireland. .

 Amazon Employees for Climate Justice recently says that in spite of the company claiming that its operations are run entirely on renewable sources of power, in truth just 22 percent of power used by the company's data centres is from renewables.

-Amazon scores just 30/100 in the agricultural category.
-It has no policy for genetically modified organisms, the use of pesticides, or agricultural run-off.
+Amazon has no policy for genetically modified organisms, the use of pesticides, or agricultural run-off.
 It stated in its 2022 Sustainability report that it aims to reduce its agricultural impact but it largely discussed funding relevant projects as opposed to addressing its own impacts.

 Amazon does address reducing water use in its supply chain.
 It has an active stewardship programme in its operations in India and it achieved a Water Neutrality Index (WNI) of 1.
 The WNI defines “water neutral” as the amount of water conserved being equal to the quantity of water consumed, with a score of 1.